Monitoring: Michael Williams

 Akvo nods.
 “Your nature, and I speak of you collectively, as the children, is a fundamentally moral and idealistic one, for different values of ‘moral’ and ‘idealistic.’
 You are all altruists but you do not agree on what is best.
 Do you see the problem?”

 “W-We’re going to bump against each other,” Michael says, a sense of horror slowly dawning on him as he realizes the implication.
 “The world isn’t going to be big enough for all of us–nothing would be big enough for us, not really, not when the range of our powers will grow bigger over time and utopia for one of us is going to be dystopia for the next.
-We could try to negotiate, but…” He pauses, looks at Akvo, and shakes his head.
-“Not all of us will agree.
-Getting into a couple of big factions might even make it worse.”
+We could try to negotiate, but…” He pauses, looks at Akvo, who shakes his head.
+“Not all of us will agree to that.
+Getting into a couple of big factions that can compromise within themselves but not between each other might even make it worse, and, hell, one rogue kid with the wrong power could be worse worse than a gang of twenty like Hannah.”

 Apparently satisfied, Akvo raises a new topic.
 “Simon Martin is going forth to gather the others.
 After this is done, you need to kill him.”

 Michael pauses.
-“I’m sure that he can be convinced, and even if he can’t, his power is too valuable for us to discard him so soon,” he says, but Akvo shakes his head.
+“I’m sure that he can be convinced to play nicely, and even if he can’t, his power is too valuable for us to discard him so soon,” he says, but Akvo shakes his head.

 “Simon Martin is a foolish boy whose power is greater than he can handle.
 You see, as he does, only a means of acquiring information.
 I see, as no doubt others do, a means of acquiring disinformation.”